Forecasting the Remaining Duration of an Ongoing Solar Flare: Data Preparation

-At each time $t_{i}$, we measure the flux level $F_{i} = F(t_{i})$, the derivative of the flux with time, $\frac{dF}{dt}|_{t_{i}}$, and the definite integral of the flux $A_{i} = \int_{t_{0}}^{t_{i}} F(t)\ dt$.
+At each time $t_{i}$, we measure in both XRS channels the flux level $F_{i} = F(t_{i})$, the derivative of the flux with time, $\frac{dF}{dt}|_{t_{i}}$, and the flare fluence (definite integral) $A_{i} = \int_{t_{0}}^{t_{i}} F(t)\ dt$.
 By definition, $A_{0} = 0$ and $\frac{dF}{dt}|_{t_{0}} \approx 0$, so these are neglected.
-This gives 36 total parameters, 18 for each channel.
-We train the random forest regressor twice: once using the values through time $t_{2}$ in order to forecast $t_{3}$ and $t_{4}$ for each channel, and once using the values through time $t_{3}$ in order to forecast $t_{4}$.
+This gives 52 total parameters, 26 for each channel.
+We train the random forest regressor twice: once using all the values through time $t_{2}$ in order to forecast $t_{3}$ and $t_{4}$ for each channel, and once using the values through time $t_{3}$ in order to forecast $t_{4}$.
 Since we do not know \textit{a priori} what parameters act as strong predictors, we consider all features when training the random forest predictor.
+In this work, we refer to the flux at time $t_{4}$, $F(t_{4})$, to be the ``background'' flux for simplicity in our terminology, but note that it is not a trivial problem to measure the true background level in XRS data (see discussion by \citealt{ryan2012}).

 Because flares often occur within short time periods of one another, it can be difficult to measure some of the parameters with which we might wish to train a machine learning algorithm.
 For example, if a second flare occurs before an earlier flare finishes and the X-ray emission has not yet returned to background levels, we cannot measure the true end time of the first flare.
 This means that we cannot include it in our training data set.
 Specifically, we enforce the condition that each $t_{i}$ occurs in sequential order, and discard events where this condition does not hold.
 This happens, for example, when there are flares of similar size occurring in close succession.